ipavlov93/telemetry-demo/telemetry-node/README.md

 ## Run tests

-There are unit few unit tests for this project.
+There are few unit tests for this project.
 It's recommended to run the tests using this command:
 `go test ./... -race -count 1`